-Our founding Directors – Adjunct Professor John Mendoza and Marion Wands combined their expertise, academic qualifications, lived experience and personal values to inform ConNetica’s approach, journey and service ethos.
+Our founding Directors – Adjunct Professor John Mendoza and Marion Wands combined their expertise, academic qualifications, lived experience and commitment to inform ConNetica’s approach, journey and service ethos.

-They have post graduate qualifications in Education, Public Health, Health Promotion and Human Resources.
+Their post graduate qualifications are in Education, Public Health, Health Promotion and Human Resources,

 Team and Thought Leaders

 Our unwavering commitment to research, evidence and collaboration with accomplished experts to inform practice has resulted in our unique and extraordinarily talented group of thought leaders with whom we regularly collaborate.

 Marion has overseen ConNetica’s 300 plus mental health and suicide prevention projects.
 Her expertise is in systems thinking, evaluation, stakeholder engagement, strategic human resources and the design and delivery of ConNetica’s innovative, practical and succinct mental health and suicide prevention training programs.